ubisoft/ubisoft-laforge-multirex/README.md

 # Installation

+The current version only supports Linux, including Windows Subsystem for Linux (WSL).

 The benchmark is built on the [Multiface](https://github.com/facebookresearch/multiface) dataset and requires ~15 GB of storage.

 1. Please start by cloning this repository and install dependencies.
+You need conda (e.g. from [here](https://github.com/conda-forge/miniforge)).

 ```bash
 cd ubisoft-laforge-multirex